Best speakeasies in the Twin Cities

 Follow the soft strains of 1920s jazz to find the hidden door to the Velveteen, a basement speakeasy in downtown Stillwater's JX Event Center.
 Like Volstead's Emporium, the decor and atmosphere are heavily informed by classic Prohibition-era speakeasy culture, and it's not uncommon to see people in 1920s attire.

-The cocktail list is a nice balance of classic cocktails and seasonal signature drinks—I'm partial to the Aviation and Corpse Reviver #2, and I've also enjoyed many of the signature cocktails I've sampled, especially from the summertime menu.
-In addition to drinks, the Velveteen offers a full food menu, with small plates and entrees; we've enjoyed the cheese and charcuterie plates.
+The cocktail list is a nice balance of classic 1920s cocktails and seasonal signature drinks—I'm partial to the Aviation, and I've also enjoyed many of the signature cocktails I've sampled, especially from the summertime menu.
+In addition to drinks, the Velveteen offers a food menu with appetizers, flatbreads, and tapas; we've enjoyed the cheese and charcuterie plates.

 Reservations for the Veleteen are available by phone but aren't required.
 We've never had any issues getting seated as a party of two, but it might be worthwhile if you need a table for larger group.